 User research had uncovered two things about the existing account overview page:

-In designing a new solution to address the user feedback, the first dramatic addition to the merchant’s home page was the new task list.
+In designing a new solution to address the user feedback and deliver a better experience, a modular approach was developed.
+As a module, the first dramatic addition to the merchant’s home page was the new task list.

 Merchant accounts are subject to a series of account setup tasks, both required and recommended.
 Required steps are mandatory in order to have the account approved by PayPal; an account was not fully enabled and could not accept payments until completing a series of regulatory and authentication reviews.
 Recommended steps are voluntary and encouraged tasks that benefit the merchant.

 After exploring a few options based on “account completeness” patterns, the design discarded the typical progress bars and visual sequence indicators because they were not adequate for the conditions.

 The crucial problem was that account setup is not a single linear progression, but multiple forking paths and conditionals that could be invoked depending on the results of the current step.
 All of the steps were defined, but they existed in a network relationship.
 This meant that the necessary sequence could not be determined at the beginning of the process.

 In addition, the usual number of steps was seven, with the possibility of eight or nine.
 This was determined to be too many for any of the more typical graphical ideas.